fazlearefin/ubuntu-dev-machine-setup/README.md

   - Enable `oh-my-zsh` and some bundled plugins
   - Enable [bullet-train zsh theme](https://github.com/caiogondim/bullet-train.zsh)
   - Function to stop ssh-agent from asking for encrypted ssh key password repeatedly when launching new terminal
 - Sample `.tmux.conf` file with powerline status bar and mouse support!
-(Open Tilix terminal and run `tmux` command)
+(Open Tilix terminal and run `tmux` command, or enable custom command option in Tilix)

 ## Known Issues